Matthew-Benson/dotfiles/installer/rules_fish/README.md

 This is partially scaffolded out, but there's a long way to go.
 This would be a big win and improve hermetacity vs system bash for genrules that need to support windows and scripts that need to be OS independent.

+- Need toolchain provider info to pick a fish.exe file.
+- Need to make the fish wrapper base a powershell script rather than bash.

 ## Rename fish.bzl to defs.bzl akin to other libs

 Rename `fish.bzl` to `defs.bzl`, refactor under path `fish/`, and add to repository rule so it